bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 ```

 ## Sign in to Azure Subscription for the Environment
-Use the following PowerShell command to log into the Azure Subscription for a specific environment.
+Log into the Azure Subscription
+in a specific environment by using the following PowerShell command.

 PowerShell:
 ```